CityOfGreeleyCo/JsGoogsimap/README.md

 Usage:

-Include css/main.css in your page:
+Include css/main.css in your page as well as include the myicon.png for the pins in the root of your application:
 ```html
 <link rel="stylesheet" href="css/main.css"/>
 ```